Livia-1212/is601homework1-fall2024/readme.md

 ## Instructions
 1.Initialized git

-2.Create a folder for homework
+2.Create a Projects folder

-3.Create homework project1
+3.Create homework1

 4.Create a branch and merge locally on GitHub.